jaredwray/airhorn/README.md

 ## Features

-* GitOps Based Templating System - your email, sms, mobile, and webhooks all in one place!
+* GitOps Based Templating System - email, sms, mobile push, and webhooks all in one place!
 * Email Notifications - easily send email across multple providers and even load balance or active/passive fail over.
 * SMS Notifications - SMS that is easy to use via a robust template system.
-* Mobile Push Notifications - Push to IOS and
+* Mobile Push Notifications - Push to IOS and Android devices.
 * Webhook Notifications - Built right into the system as a native feature with retry support.
-* Scalable and Enterprise Grade - Ability to scale to thousands of requests per second.
 * 100% Code Coverage / Tested with Integration Tests
 * Built using ecto for handling multiple templates